xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

 to convert a high sample rate stream of (1-bit) PDM samples into a lower sample rate stream of (32-bit) PCM samples.

-Below is a :ref:`simplified model of the mic array unit <decimator_stages_simplified>`.
+Below is a :ref:`decimator_stages_simplified`.

 .. _decimator_stages_simplified:

 .. figure:: diagrams/decimator_stages.drawio.png
    :align: center
    :scale: 100 %

-   :alt: Simplified Decimator Model
+   Simplified Decimator Model

 The first stage filter is a decimating FIR filter with a fixed tap count (``S1_TAP_COUNT``) of ``256`` and a fixed decimation factor (``S1_DEC_FACTOR``)